Typescript

 Discriminated Union

-If you have a class with a literal member then you can use that property to discriminate between union members.
+If you have a class with a then you can use that property to discriminate between union members.

 As an example consider the union of a Square and Rectangle, here we have a member kind that exists on both union members and is of a particular literal type: